ros2/ros2_documentation/source/The-ROS2-Project/Contributing/Contributing-to-code/Reviewing-a-PR.rst

 1 Preparing for review
 ^^^^^^^^^^^^^^^^^^^^^^

-* Any developer is welcome to review a pull request.
+* Anyone is welcome to review a pull request.

   A pull request generally requires two reviews before it can be merged.